May 7, 2013

 Feed backyard birds (and squirrels, if you want).
 We oppose feeding wildlife when it might cause problems, but feeding birds and squirrels is generally harmless.
 Don’t feed them by hand, though—set up a feeder where you can watch them from a distance.
 Get our tips on backyard bird feeding »

 Provide some natural food sources.
 Plant some native bushes, trees, or flowers and put up a birdbath or other water feature for your local wildlife.
-You'll be on your way to creating a backyard wildlife sanctuary.
+You'll be on your way to creating a humane backyard.